 - Elementary Biology Volume 1 by KN Bhatiya and MP Tyagi

 - AIPMT Guide by MTG

 So, What Next?

-These books will help an aspirant to reinforce the fundamentals but rigorous practice is needed to ace the exam.
-Like any other competitive exam, KVPY is time bound with tricky questions and hence speed and accuracy becomes very important.
-So, to score well and crack the exam an aspirant need to solve previous year’s papers and take a lot of mock tests to stay ahead of the competition.
+These books will help an aspirant to reinforce the fundamentals but the rigorous practice is needed to ace the exam.
+Like any other competitive exam, KVPY is time-bound with tricky questions and hence speed and accuracy becomes very important.
+So, to score well and crack the exam an aspirant needs to solve previous year’s papers and take a lot of mock tests to stay ahead of the competition.

 About The Exam:

 The KVPY exam has 3 streams and in order to qualify for the scholarship grant, a candidate must take an Aptitude Test in these subjects: Physics, Chemistry, Mathematics, and Biology.
 The 3 streams are: